 Carriage Pavilion

-Founded in 1973, the Carriage Museum (Padiglione delle Carrozze) is one of the newer museums you can visit at the Vatican.
-It can also be a bit tricky to find, but it is marked on the map.
+Founded in 1973, the Carriage Museum (Padiglione delle Carrozze) is one of the newer museums in the Vatican and, I think, one of the most charming.
+It’s also tucked away in a spot that makes it a bit tricky to find, which means it’s usually gloriously empty.

 Momo’s Double Spiral Staircase